19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 When your HP is restored, any additional restoration past your **Max HP** is applied to your FP.

 HP does *NOT* regenerate naturally.
-Certain resources, such as potions or herbs, may restore it.
+Magical resources can be used to restore it.

 # Object HP